 - After subscribing to Meta Verified, Facebook verifies your official channels, provided you meet the requirements.
 For a private profile verification, your profile must include your full name (you must provide a government-issued ID that matches the name on your profile) and a profile picture that includes your face.
-You can also verify your business on Facebook from within the Business Manager’s Security Center.
+You can verify your business on Facebook from within the Business Manager’s Security Center.
 You must have a legal business entity (and the corresponding documentation) to verify your business on Facebook.

 - Instagram provides verification options for public figures and brands.
 You can request to be verified from your accounts Settings and privacy section.

 - Twitter offers a paid verification option within its Twitter Blue subscription.
-Twitter Blue is $8/month on web and $11/month for those who sign up on iOS.
+Twitter Blue is $8/month on the web and $11/month for those who sign up on iOS.

-- The Pinterest verification program is currently on hold and it is not accepting new applications.
-You can claim your website to ensure your followers can tell that it is your official Pinterest channel.
+- The Pinterest verification program is currently on hold, and it is not accepting new applications.
+You can claim your website to ensure your followers can tell it is your official Pinterest channel.
 You can also apply to become a verified merchant on Pinterest, which will add a blue checkmark on your profile and Pins, letting people on Pinterest know you’ve been vetted.